jorishr/notes-on-backend/network_requests/cors.md

 //-> access allowed if the server responds with the header Access-Control-Allow-Origin with * or our origin.
 The browser does not send authorization information and cookies to remote server.

 crossorigin="use-credentials"
-//-> access allowed if the server sends back the header Access-Control-Allow-Origin with our origin and ccess-Control-Allow-Credentials is set to true.
+//-> access allowed if the server sends back the header Access-Control-Allow-Origin with our origin and Access-Control-Allow-Credentials is set to true.
 The browser sends authorization information and cookies to remote server.
 ```
 ## CORS Requests
 The core concept here is origin: a domain/port/protocol triplet.
 If a request is cross-origin, the browser always adds the ORIGIN HEADER to it with the correct domain/port/protocol.